selkovjr/gt-2-thermistor-experiment/README.md

 ![thermal gradient](gradient.png)

 It is clearly exponential.
-Never mind that it has the wrong sign and is 20 times too small.
-Using a scaled version of this function to adjust thermocouple measurments reduces Steinhart-Hart residuals by an order of magnitude, completely eliminating the squiggle (and thereby confirming its origin).
+It does not matter that it has a wrong sign and is 20 times too small.
+Using a scaled version of this function to adjust thermocouple measurments reduces Steinhart-Hart residuals by an order of magnitude, completely eliminating the squiggle (and thereby confirming my suspicion about its origin).

 The following model fit incorporates probe temperature adjustment with a 'realistic' approximation &mdash; the one that is a function of Kelvin temperature: